alancapc/Snippetica/source/Snippetica.VisualStudioCode/Snippetica.CSharp/package/README.md

 vrp|public virtual read\-only auto property
 vrpp|public virtual read\-only property
 vs|String variable
-vt|variable declaration with explicit cast operator we|while where|generic type constraint xn|not equal to null
+vt|local variable declaration with explicit cast operator we|while where|generic type constraint xn|not equal to null